Stewart Rhodes

-Elmer Stewart Rhodes III (born 1966) is an American former attorney and founder of the Oath Keepers, an American far-right anti-government militia.
+Elmer Stewart Rhodes III (born 1966) is an American former attorney and the founder of the Oath Keepers, an American far-right anti-government militia.
 In November 2022, he was convicted of seditious conspiracy and evidence tampering related to his participation in the January 6 United States Capitol attack culminating at the main campus of the United States Capitol complex.
 On May 23, 2023, he was sentenced to 18 years in prison before having his sentence commuted to time served by President Donald Trump following his return to office on January 20, 2025.
 Rhodes was released from federal prison on January 21, 2025.

 Early life

 Elmer Stewart Rhodes III was born in 1966 in Fresno, California.
 His father was a U.S. Marine, and his mother worked on a farm.
 Rhodes wrote about his father abandoning his mother and him when he was three years old and that he grew up with his mother and her Mexican-American family.
 In a 2008 blog post, Rhodes described himself as "mixed-race" and said he had “American-Indian” and Hispanic maternal ancestors.
 From genealogy research, his maternal grandmother, Socorro Sandoval, was a first-generation American.
 Her parents Jacinto Sandoval and Refugia Parra came to Arizona separately from Mexico in the early 1910s.
 Jacinto came from Cuquío, Jalisco and Refugia came from Cuajimalpa, a borough of Mexico City.